zhengguoxu/bootf2/vignettes/introduction.md

       point on the curve after both drugs average 85% dissolution;)

-    The phrasing is very similar to FDA's so it could also open to be misinterpretated.
+    The phrasing is very similar to FDA's so it could also open to be misinterpreted.
 However, with the same logic as discussed above, ANVISA's rule should also be the same as EMA's.

     To summarize, EMA, US FDA, Canada, and Brazil should have the same